 Carbon and life

 Carbon is the basis of all life on Earth since it forms the backbone of DNA and proteins.
-The average adult human body contains about 16 kilogram of carbon in one form or another.
+The average adult human body contains about 16 kilograms of carbon in one form or another.
 Carbon is taken in by plants as carbon dioxide.

 Asymmetric carbon atom